Bioconductor/bioconductor.org/README.md

     npm run js-lint

-or if you need to specify a directory or a file
+or if you need to specify a directory or a file:

     npx eslint <directory/ file>

-To run all linters use run:
+To run all linters :

     npm run lint-all